 There are two different ways to explain the name of the cemetery: some say that the area receives its name from the word keramos (Greek for pottery) because several pottery workshops populated the area before it became a cemetery.

 As we see every burial monument, we learn about their symbolism and about the ancient mourning traditions, some of them are still maintained.

 However, what leaves the greatest impression of all is not the cemetery, but Dionysus, our guide.
 He, in an attempt to convince the pride Athenians share about their city, their history and their legacy to the World, reads us part of a speech given by Pericles, close to the communal grave, after the burial of the first dead of the Peloponnesian Wars.
 And it goes like this:

-Our constitution does not copy the laws of neighbouring states; we are rather a pattern to others than imitators ourselves.
-Its administration favours the many instead of the few; this is why it is called a democracy. (…) The freedom which we enjoy in our government extends also to our ordinary life.
+Our constitution does not copy the laws of neighboring states; we are rather a pattern to others than imitators ourselves.
+Its administration favors the many instead of the few; this is why it is called a democracy. (…) The freedom which we enjoy in our government extends also to our ordinary life.
 There, far from exercising a jealous surveillance over each other, we do not feel called upon to be angry with our neighbor for doing what he likes, or even to indulge in those injurious looks which cannot fail to be offensive, although they inflict no positive penalty.

 And there we stand, full of that mesmerizing spirit of the past, still so alive in modern Athens.
 There we stand, at the end of this incredible experience, under the burning sun of Athens.

 Athens Mythological Tour, and more!

 Our guide, Dionysios.
 First picture in the Stoa of Attalos, second picture near the Kerameikos cemetery.